NathbuildsAi/n8n_portfolio/README.md

 The workflow checks if the sender is in your VIP sender list.

-If the sender is important:
+If the sender is important

-The email is starred
+⭐ The email is starred

-The message content is extracted
+📥 The message content is extracted

-AI generates a professional reply
+🤖 AI generates a professional reply

-The reply is automatically sent
+📤 The reply is automatically sent

-If the sender is not important:
+If the sender is not important

-The email is marked as read.
+The email is marked as read

 🧠 AI Response Format